JackSteffens/fluent-angular/README.md

 ## Development server

-Run `ng serve fluent-demo` for a dev server that runs the `./fluent-demo` app.
+Run `ng serve` for a dev server that runs the `./fluent-demo` app.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 `fluent-demo` contains all the components and also serves as the documentation/demo page that runs on github-pages.

 ## Generating a new component